Foundation Giving

 The West End Home Foundation seeks to enrich the lives of older adults by investing in nonprofit organizations that address their unique needs.
 The programs that we support address a broad range of issues impacting people from all walks of life as they age.
 Our nonprofit agency partners transform our funds into meaningful outcomes that enhance lives and strengthen our communities.

 The West End Home Foundation made its first grant in 2002.
-Since that time we have distributed $20,958,298.00 to sixty-six different nonprofit agencies in Middle Tennessee.
-The chart to the left presents funding by impact area during our 20 year history of making grants.
+Since that time we have distributed $26,940,212.00 to seventy-eight different nonprofit agencies in Middle Tennessee.
+The chart to the left represents funding by impact area.

 Advocacy Programs